 Many shade and ornamental trees are damaged throughout the year by windstorms, ice and snow accumulation, lightning or other mechanical sources.
 Severe damage such as splitting or pulling apart of branch forks (v crotches), removal of large areas of bark, twisting and splitting of the trunk, or even uprooting may occur in some cases.

-These injuries usually result in a change in appearance of the tree and increase it’s susceptibility to a subsequent insect or disease attack.
+These injuries usually result in a change in the appearance of the tree and increase it’s susceptibility to a subsequent insect or disease attack.
 Cables and braces if properly installed by a trained Arborist will help protect the tree and any structure around the tree.

 When to Cable a Tree